Version: 2.1 | Last Updated: June 24, 2026

 We will not assess Interest Charges during a Billing Cycle for any new purchases made during that Billing Cycle, if you pay the previous month’s New Balance in full by its payment due date or if your previous month’s New Balance was zero or a credit amount.

 Credit Mode (Not Currently Active).
 When Credit Mode is activated, you will be responsible for payment in full of all Transactions and Fees identified on your Statement at the end of each Billing Cycle.
-You will make a payment to Blink through any means permitted by Blink as disclosed when you log into your Account.
+You will make a payment to Blink through any means permitted by Blink as disclosed when you log into your Card.

-The intervals of time between your regular Statements (each, a "Billing Cycle") are generally equal (approximately 30 days), but may vary slightly in length.
+The intervals of time between your regular Statements (each, a “Billing Cycle”) are generally equal (approximately 30 days), but may vary slightly in length.
 Your first Billing Cycle may be more or less than 30 days.
 Your Statements disclose the specific length of each Billing Cycle.
-Your Account will continue to have Billing Cycles, even if a Statement is not required after any Billing Cycle.
+Your Card will continue to have Billing Cycles, even if a Statement is not required after any Billing Cycle.

 If you believe there is an error on your Statement, you must notify us in writing within 60 days of the date the Statement was made available to you.
-Your notice must include: (a) your name and Account number; (b) the dollar amount of the suspected error; and (c) a description of why you believe there is an error.
+Your notice must include: (a) your name and card number; (b) the dollar amount of the suspected error; and (c) a description of why you believe there is an error.
 We will acknowledge your dispute within 30 days and resolve it within 90 days of receiving your notice.

 If you believe your Card has been used without your authorization, contact Blink Customer Support immediately at support@blink.sv or through the Blink App.
 Your liability for unauthorized transactions will be limited as provided by applicable law and the Visa zero-liability policy, provided you report the unauthorized use promptly.